why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 * _Source Repository_: Provides all source packages in the distribution, for experts only.
 * _Debug Repository_: A repository for those who want to debug applications for openSUSE, for experts only.

+??? info
-NOTE: I need to further clarify this bit!!!
-Do keep in mind that if you're on a metered network and you choose to add the online repos, the installer will download packages with newer versions.
+    Keep in mind that if you're on a metered network and you choose to add the online repos, the installer will download packages with newer versions.

 ### System role